 In the days immediately following the attacks, many

 memorials and vigils were held around the world, and

 photographs of the dead and missing were posted

 around Ground Zero.
 A witness described being

-were killed.
-Their pictures are everywhere, on phone
+who were killed.
+Their pictures are everywhere, on

-and sad, but also very nice.
-Before, New York gave me
+quiet and sad, but also very nice.
+Before, New York

-a cold feeling; now people were reaching out to help
+gave me a cold feeling; now people were reaching out

 THE ICONIC FALLING MAN